oldmanriver2235/Java-io-Concurrency/README.md

 </quotes>
 ```

+Once the server sends the XML response to the client, the client application should save the XML file to the client's machine.
+The location of where this file is stored is up to you.

 ## Additional Information

 * The available fields have already been included in the project skeleton inside of `QuoteField.java` - a DTO [enum](https://docs.oracle.com/javase/tutorial/java/javaOO/enum.html) annoted with JAXB annotations.